palakondashivaprasad/IQ_Imbalance-Compensation/README.md

 # ubiquitous-meme

-This is a test to check how git works.
+This is about the IQ Imablane compensation we get in a communcation system.

+You can check the report for more detail description.